 The Actuarial Value of Assets is determined in accordance with the deferred recognition method under which 20% of the gains or losses occurring in the prior year are recognized, 40% of those occurring two years prior are recognized, etc., so that 100% of gains and losses occurring five years ago are recognized.
 This has the effect of smoothing the short-term volatility of market values over a five-year period.
 The actuarial value of assets will be adjusted, if necessary, in order to remain between 90% and 110% of market value.
 In valuations prior to 1998, plan assets were determined at market value.
 As part of the 1998 valuation, this methodology was adjusted to reduce the potential volatility in the market value approach from year to year.
 The actuarial value of assets as of January 1, 2012 is 110% of the market value (the 110% limit has applied as of January 1, 2009, 2010, 2011 and 2012).
 The unfunded actuarial liability increased from \$18.6 billion on January 1, 2011 to \$23.6 billion on January 1, 2012.
 Approximately \$1.0 billion of this increase is due to the change in the mortality assumption and an increase in the cost of living base to \$13,000.
-The unfunded liability is expected to increase again as of January 1, 2013 as the remaining 2008 investment loss is recognized.
+The draft January 1, 2013 report shows the unfunded liability increased from \$23.6 billion on January 1, 2012 to \$28.3 billion on January 1, 2013.
+As described above, approximately \$1.64 billion of this increase is due to the revised assumptions.
+The remainder of the increase primarily reflects the final recognition of the 2008 investment loss.

-The following table shows, with respect to the Commonwealth's aggregate pension obligations, a ten-year comparison of the actuarial value of assets to the market values, the ratio of the actuarial value to market value, and the funded ratio based on actuarial value compared to the funded ratio based on the market value of assets (this table does not include the January 1, 2013 valuation report for the MSERS, because the full Commonwealth report has not yet been released):
+The following table shows, with respect to the Commonwealth's aggregate pension obligations, a ten-year comparison of the actuarial value of assets to the market values, the ratio of the actuarial value to market value, and the funded ratio based on actuarial value compared to the funded ratio based on the market value of assets (this table does not include the January 1, 2013 valuation report for the MSERS, because the full Commonwealth report has not been finalized):